 And, its all-new TG165 unit stands the test of time with its trail-blazing thermal imaging capabilities.
-Have an inside scoop of this thermal camera is its astounding features in the following sections and find out whether it’s worth your consideration or not.
+Have an inside scoop on this thermal camera is its astounding features in the following sections and find out whether it’s worth your consideration or not.

-For starters, the FLIR TG165 unit bridges the gap between the conventional thermal imaging cameras and the single spot-infrared thermometers.
+For starters, the FLIR TG165 unit bridges the gap between conventional thermal imaging cameras and single spot-infrared thermometers.
 It’s a portable heat sensor device that comes equipped with a high-quality thermal camera and a digital thermometer.

-We’re quite satisfied by the dual laser pointers that come equipped with this sophisticated device.
+We’re quite satisfied with the dual laser pointers that come equipped with this sophisticated device.
 These pointers are well capable of measuring a wide temperature range between -13 degrees to 716 degrees Fahrenheit.

-Also, its 8 GB memory card lets us store as much as 75,000 photos without having to empty it for storage space.
+Also, its 8 GB memory card lets us store as many as 75,000 photos without having to empty it for storage space.
 In case you’re not satisfied with 8 GB, this product is also eligible to support a 32 GB memory card.

 What could have been better?

 Although this camera manages to give us a decent pixel resolution, it somehow doesn’t feel satisfying to us.
-The images taken by this thermal camera weren’t as high-quality as we had expected it to be.
+The images taken by this thermal camera weren’t as high-quality as we had expected them to be.

 FLIR Systems Inc. has consecutively bagged the second position on our list with its E4 Thermal imaging camera.
 This E4 unit unarguably takes the spotlight with its groundbreaking features and unbelievably ergonomic design.

 - 80 x 60 Resolution